 First, you walk out the front door and notice the paint on your wood decking is starting to fade.
 Before you know it, days turn into years, and now you’re stepping over rotten wood and voids where faded paint used to be.
-After you lose a few toys a couple small pets, and maybe your youngest child, you know it’s time to do something.
+After you lose a few toys a couple of small pets, and maybe your youngest child, you know it’s time to do something.
 In my case, that “something” involved installing MoistureShield Composite Decking and their Pro Aluminum Railing.

 MoistureShield composite decking brings the hardwood look of your home’s interior to your outdoor living space.
 It has a limited lifetime warranty and is one of the only composite decking materials that can be installed in water without any issues.
 MoistureShield offers several lines and colors for their composite decking.
 We chose the Vision line in the “Smokey Gray” color.
 The MoistureShield Pro Aluminum railing is available in white or black, so we decided white would be the best choice to match the Smokey Gray composite deck.